Postgraduate Course: Architectural Management, Practice and Law (ARJA11002)

 5. Develop an awareness of the changing nature of the construction industry, inter-relationships between individuals and organisations involved in building modern day building procurement.

 In response to the RIBA's Education and Professional Development Framework, four key themes structure a series of lectures guiding the Architectural Management, Practice and Law course: Architectural Practice, Health and Life Safety, Ethics and Social Purpose, and Climate.
 Through these four themes, the course introduces and develops knowledge around architectural management, professionalism, practice structures, procurement, specification, regulatory frameworks and legislation, and professional responsibilities.
-It asks the student to reflect on these key themes through an essay, exploring a topic in depth, a course report addressing the breadth of concerns impacting professional practice as framed by the course, and a collection of 'regulatory drawings' exploring the connection between the making of architecture and the evolution of legislation.
+It asks the student to reflect on these key themes through a consolidated Course Report, combining a critical essay, exploring one of the four key structuring themes in depth, and a series of short reflections addressing the breadth of concerns impacting professional practice as framed by the course.
+A separate study, a ¿Regulatory Drawings¿ exercise, explores the connection between the making of architecture and relevant legislation affecting design and construction.

-The course is intended to develop the student's research literacy, awareness of the current socio-political, legislative and environmental context within which architects practice, and ability to study independently.
-It thus addresses both a mandatory competency expected of architects and encouraging habits that will be critical to the continued professional development of the student in practice.
+The course is intended to develop the students' research literacy, awareness of the current socio-political, legislative and environmental context within which architects practice, and ability to study independently.
+It thus addresses both a mandatory competency expected of architects and encourages habits that will be critical to the continued professional development of the student in practice.